akdasari1980/terraform_linux_academy/course-notes.md

 This just ran through setting up an environment in Cloud9 for later lessons.
 No learning materials for Terraform were reviewed here

+## Terraform Installation on Cloud9

+Just goes over installing Terraform in the Cloud9 environment.
+It's the same process as if you were installing it on premise.

+- Download the zip file
+- Unpack the zip file to `/usr/local/bin/`
+  - It should just be a single binary file
+- Run `terraform` from the shell to spot check its availability in the shell